dantleech/blog/content/posts/2026/05-12-day-17/index.md

-It was raining during breakfast and it was spitting as I pedalled out from Rovereto following the Garmin track which joined the clearly signed cycle path to Verona which follows the [Adige](https://en.wikipedia.org/wiki/Adige) river to Verona and then the sun came out.
+It was raining during breakfast and it was spitting as I pedalled out from Rovereto following the Garmin track which joined the clearly signed cycle path which follows the [Adige](https://en.wikipedia.org/wiki/Adige) river to Verona and beyond and then the sun came out.

 ![Camera/IMG_20260512_093910_042.jpg](202605111653-morn.jpg)
 _Morning_